Canadian Electrical Code

+Starting from the CEC 2021 version, relevant definitions and requirements for renewable energy systems, energy storage systems and peripheral equipment have been added (Section 64).
+In this section, CEC defines and explains each important component, and provides relevant installation requirements and guidance.

 The Canadian Electrical Code does not apply to vehicles, systems operated by an electrical or communications utility, railway systems, aircraft or ships; since these installations are already regulated by separate documents.

 The Canadian Electrical Code is published in several parts: Part I is the safety standard for electrical installations.
 Part II is a collection of individual standards for the evaluation of electrical equipment or installations.
 (Part I requires that electrical products be approved to a Part II standard) Part III is the safety standard for power distribution and transmission circuits.
 Part IV is set of objective-based standards that may be used in certain industrial or institutional installations.
 Part VI establishes standards for the inspection of electrical installation in residential buildings.

 Technical requirements of the Canadian Electrical Code are very similar to those of the U.S. National Electrical Code.
 Specific differences still exist and installations acceptable under one Code may not entirely comply with the other.
 Correlation of technical requirements between the two Codes is ongoing.